-- For your own safety, inform us in advance if you suffer from any allergies or any other health problems. - Report any accident or injury to the Managers and Veterinarian right away.
+- For your own safety, inform us in advance if you suffer from any allergies or any other health problems. - Report any accident or injury to Karina, Hamsa, know right away.
 In general, some first-aid supplies are available in both safe houses.
-Susan and Dr. Marker need to be informed the day of the accident.
-An Incident Report needs to be written and given to the Project manager to put in the file. - Should you need emergency assistance you will be transported to the nearest medical facility and your emergency contact entered on your Volunteer Liability Waiver form will be notified.
+Susan, Dr. Marker need to be informed the day of the accident.
+A accident report needs to be written and given to Valentina to put in the file. - Should you need emergency assistance you will be transported to the nearest medical facility and your emergency contact entered on your Volunteer Liability Waiver form will be notified.